 What to do: You should see your doctor to confirm a diagnosis and start treatment, which may involve the use of antibiotics or anti-inflammatories.

-Generally, this type of cancer will also cause symptoms like fever, night sweats, excessive fatigue and weight loss for no apparent reason.
+Lymphoma can also lead to the appearance of a hard lump in the groin due to swelling of the lymph nodes in this area.
+Generally this type of cancer also presents with symptoms like fever, night sweats, excessive fatigue and weight loss for no apparent reason.

 A varicose vein can cause a large, blue lump in the groin that disappears when lying down.
 This condition occurs when the vein valves are unable to open correctly, which can cause blood to accumulate within the vein.
 This accumulation of blood can lead to the appearance of lumps.